SuriBabuKola/Python/README.md

       client = boto3.client('s3')
       ```
   * In that Resource, We have available methods and Choose required Method (`create_bucket`)
-  * We can directly use `Request Syntax`, in that check `Parameters` which are Required and Use them.
+  * We can directly use `Request Syntax`, in that check `Parameters` which are Required, Use them and Optional Parameters are need not pass, if want provide them.
 * Program:
     ```python
     import boto3